 The subject pronoun 'se' is used in dependent sentences when the third person subject is the same as the subject of the main sentence.
 The complement pronoun 'ses' is used in the reflexive sense when it refers to the subject of the same sentence (corresponds to he himself, she herself, they themselves).

-A.4.2 Demonstrative Pronouns
+A.5.2 Demonstrative Pronouns

-Each Eurizian demonstrative pronoun has two forms: one for masculine and neuter and one for feminine.
-The two forms are declined according to number (singular, plural).
+Each demonstrative pronoun in Eurizian has two gendered forms: one for masculine and neuter, and another for feminine.
+Both forms inflect for number (singular and plural).